Online Resource Allocation via Static Bundle Pricing: Model, Technical Overview and Main Results

-A further complication arises from the possibility of unbounded valuations: even a single blocked buyer with a very large value could dominate the welfare loss, rendering bounds on the number of blocked buyers insufficient.
-To address this issue, we augment the main mechanism with a simple \emph{small-market} component that, with a carefully chosen probability, posts a single bundle at an extremely high price.
-This auxiliary mechanism captures a constant fraction of the welfare contributed by very large values, ensuring that heavy-tailed realizations cannot overwhelm the performance guarantee of the LP-guided menu.
-The main mechanism handles the structured, high-probability portion of the market, while the small-market mechanism isolates and stabilizes the contribution of extreme values.
-Together, the combined mechanism yields the following guarantee.
+A complication arises from the possibility of unbounded valuations: even a single blocked buyer with a very large value could dominate the welfare loss, rendering bounds on the number of blocked buyers insufficient.
+To address this issue, we augment the main mechanism with a simple \emph{small market} component that, with a carefully chosen probability, posts a single bundle at price $2\fopt_\gamma$.
+This auxiliary part captures a constant fraction of the welfare contributed by very large values, ensuring that heavy-tailed realizations do not overwhelm the performance guarantee.
+The main mechanism deals with the structured, high-probability portion of the market, while the small-market component isolates and stabilizes the contribution of extreme values.
+Thus, we obtain:

-\begin{theorem} For general single-minded combinatorial auctions with minimum multiplicity $B$, our mechanism achieves an $O\!\left(m^{1/(B+1)}\right)$-competitive static and anonymous posted-price mechanism. \end{theorem}
+\begin{theorem} For general single-minded combinatorial auctions with minimum item multiplicity $B$, our online static and anonymous bundle-pricing mechanism is $O(m^{1/(B+1)})$-competitive. \end{theorem}

-\paragraph{Graph Setting.} Finally, we extend our framework to the network-routing domain, in which each buyer seeks to route a unit of flow from a source node~$s$ to a target node~$t$ in a capacitated graph $G = (V,E)$.
-We view this setting as a natural generalization of the general single-minded case: rather than demanding a single bundle, each buyer can be satisfied by any feasible $s$-$t$ path.
-The challenge arising by the extension is that the mechanism must select a specific routing for each buyer.
+\paragraph{Online Network Routing.} We extend our framework to online routing in a fixed directed network $G$.
+Instead of a bundle $S_b$, each buyer $b$ is now associated with two fixed known nodes, their source $s_b$ and their target $t_b$, and has value $v_b \sim \mathcal{D}_b$ for routing a unit of flow along any $s_b - t_b$ path.

-Once again, the structure of the LP relaxation plays a central role.
-We conceptually treat each source-target pair $(s,t)$ as an abstract bundle and group buyers according to their requested pair.
-Applying the same menu-construction procedure as in the general single-minded setting determines how many copies are posted to serve each $(s,t)$ pair, thereby inheriting the welfare guarantees of the unconstrained algorithm.
+For the menu construction, we conceptually treat each source-target pair $(s,t)$ as an abstract bundle and group buyers according to their requested pair.
+Applying the same menu construction as before, we determine how many copies are posted at each price for each $(s,t)$ pair.
+Thus, we directly inherit Property~(1) of the unconstrained algorithm.